Snowflake-Labs/sfquickstarts/site/sfguides/src/machine_learning_with_aws_autopilot/machine_learning_with_aws_autopilot copy.md

 <p align="center"><img src="assets/prd_detail.png" width="800" height="300" /></p>

 With these results, there is just one obvious question left to answer.
 Why wouldn’t we always let the Snowflake integration pick all parameters?
 The main reason is the time it takes to create the model with default parameters.
 In this particular example it takes 9 hours to produce an optimal model.
-So if you just want to test the end-to-end process, you may want to ask Autopilot to evaluate only a handful of candidate models.
+So if you just want to test the end-to-end process, you may want to test by asking Autopilot to create only 1 model.
 However, when you want to get a model with the best accuracy, go with the defaults.
-Autopilot will then evaluate 250 candidates.

 <!-- ------------------------ -->
 ## Conclusion
 Duration: 1

-Having managed ML capabilities directly in the Data Cloud opens up the world of machine learning for data engineers, data analysts, and data scientists who are primarily working in a more SQL-centric environment.
+Having managed ML capabilities directly in the data cloud provides incredibly exciting new capabilities.
+It opens up the world of machine learning for data engineers, data analysts, and data scientists who are primarily working in a more SQL-centric environment.
 Not only can you take advantage of all the benefits of the Snowflake Data Cloud but now you can add full ML capabilities (model building and scoring) from the same interface.
 As you have seen in this article, AutoML makes ML via SQL extremely powerful and easy to use.